fedhere/PUI2018_fb55/HW5_fb55_session1/README.md

 Use: trip duration of bikers that ride during the day vs night.
 State your result in words in terms of the Null Hypothesis

 Use: age of bikers for trips originating in Manhattan and in Brooklyn.
 Use at least 2 months of citibike data.
+Extra Credit

 The citibike data can be accessed from the [citibike website](https://www.citibikenyc.com/system-data) - make sure you do it in a reproducible way: some of the tests will require you to select a subset of the data (hint hint!) so make sure that if you choose a random subset it is a reproducibly random one.

 ### Grading